MuhammedMagdyy/Appie/README.md

 # Appie

-A HTML & CSS project that aims to create a simple, user-friendly application.
+A Responsive HTML & CSS project that aims to create a simple, user-friendly application.

 ## Getting Started